czottmann/czottmann/README.md

 I don't accept sponsoring in the "GitHub sponsorship" sense[^1] but [next to my own apps, I also sell "Tokens of Appreciation"](https://actions.work/store/?ref=github).
 Do with this information what you will. 😉

-[^1]: The German revenue service is apparently still having some fits over "money for nothing??".
+[^1]: Apparently, the German revenue service is still having some fits over "money for nothing??".

 <a rel="me" href="https://proven.lol/6d1502"></a>